Victron Ip67 Shore Charger Installation With Photos

 Sweeney, I'm getting exceptional tech support from Victron via both the resellers on charger and shunt (its how Victron does it)

-and my status RN is I have some more homework to do to doublecheck I am connecting things to the fuse box etc. In a stroke of pure luck the one most helpful is a Continental regional sales manager who is also able to answer my dumb questions on Precision battery.
-Super guy.
+and my status RN is I have some more homework to do to doublecheck I am connecting things correctly to the fuse box etc.

-So both the Victron Charger and shunt appear to be good gear...and the service head and shoulders worthy of the Guru Standard in Necedah....
+So both the Victron Charger and shunt appear to be good gear...and the Victron service ishead and shoulders above average; and worthy of the Guru Standard in Necedah....

 As to the factory Marinco, I dunno but an email with bulleted data and question to Cary/craig followed by call works for me on CI stuff.
 I believe they offer an upgraded Marinco for Lithium options?